 The concept of the RIB was first conceived by the Royal National Lifeboat Institution (RNLI) in 1964 to reduce the wear on the bottom of inflatable inshore life rafts.
 Today their applications are numerous.
 Within the leisure market, the RIB is the perfect day cruiser and watersports boat.
 Enjoy family days waterskiing or wake-boarding, use it for scuba diving or cruise along the coast exploring hidden coves and beaches.

-There are dozens of RIB manufacturers globally, and you can see new and used models for sale on Rightboat.com.
-Zodiac, today a household name, have produced over one million RIBs worldwide, while companies such as Ribeye, Brig, Fabio Buzzi, Goldfish, Pirelli Pzero, Williams and SACS are major players, producing hard-wearing, fun, robust boats.
+There are dozens of RIB manufacturers globally, and you can see new and used boat models for sale on Rightboat.com.
+The Zodiac Boat, today a household name, have produced over one million RIBs worldwide, while companies such as Ribeye, Brig, Fabio Buzzi, Goldfish, Pirelli Pzero, Williams and SACS are major players, producing hard-wearing, fun, robust boats.

 Related Articles and Guides